CariWest/chatter/README.md

   * Users will not be able to use a username which is already in use
   * Users will be able to sign in
   * Tests.
 Always more tests

-## Struggles

-So far, I've struggled with two features I wanted to implement: first, the ability to send private messages; second, tests.
-For private messages, I believe my challenges lie somewhere in socket clustering.
-In regards to testing, I am struggling to get the Jasmine tests to connect to my app.